patriciavale/Restaurant_IHC/README.md

  - **Database** (Details on the database)

  ## Repository
- This repository displays the different screens of the application, as well as some additional details on the developed database.
+ This repository displays the different screens of the application, as well as some additional details on the developed database and some extras (paper mockup and application studies).

  ## Credits
  This project was made by Patrícia Vale and Vítor Morais, for the Human-Computer Interaction (IHC) course in University of Aveiro, in 2018.